-1 residential school, that his grandmother - they called her 2 Mamise (ph) - they told him that she was teaching him the 3 work of the devil, even though she was a devout Catholic 4 and teaching him about God and to live a good Catholic 5 life, to be good to people, to be kind to people.
-6 But, this was the mistrust that the 7 residential school was feeding in, the divide and conquer 8 of the family, the mistrust of our elders, how residential 9 school had him not know his siblings anymore, and he was 10 never close again to my mother or his siblings again or as 11 close as they used to be before residential school.
-12 He told me that my grandfather was 13 threatened to go to jail if they didn't bring my mother to 14 residential school, so they sent him with her.
-He was 15 three years older.
-And, they told him to watch her, 16 because that's what older brothers do.
-17 We had a different kind of watching.
-He was 18 usually trying to get me into trouble, different time 19 frame.
-20 But, he said when she went there, they 21 separated him.
-They cut her hair, again that cultural 22 identity, the cultural genocide.
-And, they put him out in 23 the hallway where he couldn't speak to her.
-But, he said 24 he showed up every day, and every day they put him out in the hallway.
+residential school, that his grandmother - they called her 1 2 Mamise (ph) - they told him that she was teaching him the work of the devil, even though she was a devout Catholic 3 and teaching him about God and to live a good Catholic 4 5 life, to be good to people, to be kind to people.
+6 But, this was the mistrust that the 7 residential school was feeding in, the divide and conquer of the family, the mistrust of our elders, how residential 8 school had him not know his siblings anymore, and he was 9 never close again to my mother or his siblings again or as 10 close as they used to be before residential school.
+11 He told me that my grandfather was 12 threatened to go to jail if they didn't bring my mother to 13 14 residential school, so they sent him with her.
+He was three years older.
+And, they told him to watch her, 15 because that's what older brothers do.
+16 17 We had a different kind of watching.
+He was usually trying to get me into trouble, different time 18 frame.
+19 20 But, he said when she went there, they separated him.
+They cut her hair, again that cultural 21 identity, the cultural genocide.
+And, they put him out in 22 the hallway where he couldn't speak to her.
+But, he said 23 he showed up every day, and every day they put him out in 24 25 the hallway.
 They put him outside, and they did not allow

 1 him to speak to her.

-And, he said, "I guess I just gave up."
-2 And, that's what I hear from a lot of First Nation people 3 is they just gave up, that the cultural genocide was 4 working.
+2 And, he said, "I guess I just gave up."
+And, that's what I hear from a lot of First Nation people 3 is they just gave up, that the cultural genocide was 4 5 working.
 But, again, like I said, it didn't.
-The genocide 5 6 did not work.
+The genocide did not work.
 I am here.
 My brother is here.
-My nephews are here.
+My nephews 6 7 are here.
 My cousin is here.
-I have other cousins, too, 7 but he was one of the ones that managed to make it.
-And, 8 9 my aunt is here.
-So, my mother, Mary Anne Phillip Mills, born 10 August 27, 1941, and died November 11, 1976.
-Her parents, 11 Gabriel Phillips also known as Gibby, Catherine Laura 12 Phillips nee Wycotte.
-Her siblings are Ralph, Gladys now 13 deceased, Antoine also known as Kolija, Joan and Wilfred.
-14 15 Her children, Susan Viola, Edward Kevin now deceased, Ralph Francis, Vincent Thomas, Catherine Joan, Kimberley Ryanne 16 17 and Virginia.
-Thank you very 18 MS. WENDY VAN TONGEREN: 19 much, Catherine.
-Chief Commissioner, do you have any questions for Catherine?
-20 CHIEF COMMISSIONER MARION BULLER: I have so 21 many questions, I don't know where to start.
-You described 22 getting not only the coroner's report, but the police 23 24 report regarding the circumstances around your mother's 25 death.
-Was it difficult?
-Was it easy?
-What did you have

-1 to go through to get those records?
-2 MS. CATHERINE MILLS: This time it was very 3 easy, because working with Frieda and FILU, a lot of the 4 work was done for me.
-And, the staff sergeant I don't 5 know if I need to say his name or not, but the staff 6 sergeant that's working with FILU and the murdered and 7 missing, extremely helpful.
-I found him to be very 8 compassionate, very caring, which is what we need.
-9 We need people like him.
-Because I remember 10 being told by my friend, who initially pulled my mother's 11 records everything is on microfiche now, but, at that 12 time, it was still the paper.
-That's how I know parts are 13 missing.
-14 And, I said, "You know, I work for the 15 government.
-I understand the flow of paperwork.
-Things go 16 missing.
-Things happen.
-It's unfortunate.
-You can't even 17 get angry about because it's not going to change what's not 18 there any longer."
-19 But, he was very helpful because in that 20 police report, I remember my friend saying, "I know those 21 two cops that showed up there.
-They viewed her because her 22 apartment was on Frances Street in the east end.
-They were 23 racists.
-The coroner was an alcoholic and a racist."
-24 And so, it makes sense now, after having 25 gone to view her autopsy report, which I think only for work.
+I have other cousins, too, 8 but he was one of the ones that managed to make it.
+And, my aunt is here.
+9 So, my mother, Mary Anne Phillip Mills, born 10 11 August 27, 1941, and died November 11, 1976.
+Her parents, Gabriel Phillips also known as Gibby, Catherine Laura 12 Phillips nee Wycotte.
+Her siblings are Ralph, Gladys now 13 14 deceased, Antoine also known as Kolija, Joan and Wilfred.
+Her children, Susan Viola, Edward Kevin now deceased, Ralph 15 Francis, Vincent Thomas, Catherine Joan, Kimberley Ryanne 16 17 and Virginia.
+MS. WENDY VAN TONGEREN: Thank you very 18 much, Catherine.
+Chief Commissioner, do you have any 19 questions for Catherine?
+20 CHIEF COMMISSIONER MARION BULLER: I have so 21 to go through to get those records?
+1 2 MS. CATHERINE MILLS: This time it was very easy, because working with Frieda and FILU, a lot of the 3 work was done for me.
+And, the staff sergeant -- I don't 4 5 know if I need to say his name or not, but the staff sergeant that's working with FILU and the murdered and 6 missing, extremely helpful.
+I found him to be very 7 compassionate, very caring, which is what we need.
+8 We need people like him.
+Because I remember 9 being told by my friend, who initially pulled my mother's 10 11 records -- everything is on microfiche now, but, at that time, it was still the paper.
+That's how I know parts are 12 missing.
+13